nbro/andz/README.md

 I discourage every beginner from copying **shamelessly** the source code, but instead you should definitely give a chance to your brain and sense of challenge first!
 At the end, you will definetely feel a better and more serious programmer!
 If you really do not have any ideas on how to do something, try to read the comments next to each function and/or class that you are interested in.
 They are there for reason!

-Note that this is a **work in progress** project, and there might be some mistakes, as a matter of fact no serious tests have been done.
+Note that this is a **work in progress** project, and there might be some mistakes.
+A few decent tests are starting to being done for all data structures and algorithms.
+You can find them under the folder [`tests`](tests).

 Anyway, this respository only contains data structures and algorithms whose implementation can be considered complete (i.e. more details can be added, but the basic behaviour is implemented).
 I have also other semi-implemented data structures and algorithms that I will include once I finish implementing them.

 Any suggestions to improve the code, or the design of an algorithm or data structure, or corrections are of course well accepted, and therefore I encoure you to _fork_ this repository and eventually send a _pull request_.